mare-imbrium/umbra/README.md

 - `selected_color_pair`
 - `selected_attr`

-Listbox adds the `:LIST_SELECTION_EVENT` which is fired upon selection or deselection of a row.
+Listbox adds the `:SELECT_ROW` which is fired upon selection or deselection of a row.
 Use `selected_index` to determine which row has been selected.
 A value of nil implies the current row was deselected.

 ### Box

-todo add description here
+A Box is a container for one or more widgets.
+It paints a border around its periphery, and can place its components horizontally or vertically.

+- `visible` - get or set visible property of border
+- `title`   - title to display on top line
+- `justify` - alignment of title
+- `widgets` - returns array of components
+- `widget`  - returns single widget if only one set

+Objects are placed inside the box using either of these methods:

+- `fill`    - fill the box with given widget (single)
+- `stack`   - stack the given variable list of widgets horizontally (alias `add`)
+- `flow`    - stack the given variable list of widgets vertically